-I used to pride myself on wearing my running shoes into nubs.
-But, after incurring a few injuries that most likely stemmed from wearing worn-out trainers, I changed my ways.
+I used to pride myself on wearing my running shoes down to nubs, but after incurring a few injuries that most likely stemmed from wearing worn-out trainers, I changed my ways.

-Nowadays, I religiously replace my shoes after running about 500 to 600 miles in them.
-The truth is that my comfort and health are more important to me than a the $90 spent on a new pair.
+Nowadays I religiously replace my shoes after 500 to 600 miles.
+My comfort and health are more important than the $90 I spend on a new pair.

-In today’s post, I’m going to look into why you need to replace your running shoes, and how to find out when your pair needs to go.
+In today’s post I’m going to explain why you need to replace your running shoes, and how to find out when your current pair needs to go.

 Let’s get this ball rolling…

 Why Do You Need to Replace Your Running Shoes?